TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/README.md

 <img src="images/lilygo_t-display_esphome6_t.png" width="80%" height="80%" />

-Another excellent beginner option is the [T-Display LilyGO](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/) board, often available for under €5 on *AliExpress*.
+Another excellent beginner option is the [T-Display LilyGO](https://done.land/components/microcontroller/families/esp/esp32/classicesp32/t-display/) board, often available for under €5 on *AliExpress*.
 It features a classic *dual-core ESP32*, capable of handling compute-intensive tasks and compatible with the vast *ESP32* ecosystem.
 It includes a color display, two programmable buttons, and a *LiIon battery* connector, making it ideal for portable and wireless battery-powered projects.
-While its *deep sleep* power consumption is not the lowest, [you can reduce it to below 300uA](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display/programming/usingesphome/addingdeepsleep/), which is excellent for general use.
+Its *deep sleep* power consumption is better than average, and you can [reduce it to below 300uA](https://done.land/components/microcontroller/families/esp/esp32/classicesp32/t-display/programming/usingesphome/addingdeepsleep/), which is excellent for general use.

 ### Where To Buy